manaswini-2403/-E-LEARNING-PLATFORM-UI/README.md

-Below is a concise and professional `README.md` file description for your e-learning platform project, designed for uploading to GitHub.
-This version focuses solely on the project itself, omitting references to CODTECH IT Solutions or the internship context, as per your request.
-It describes the project’s purpose, features, and setup instructions based on the React-based `index.html` code with your specified modifications (light pink color scheme, "Codtech Solutions" name, six courses with Free/Paid labels, larger course cards, navbar animations, "Mark Complete" navigation, and "Continue" buttons in the dashboard).

----

 # E-Learning Platform

 This is a responsive e-learning platform named **Codtech Solutions**, built to provide an interactive and elegant interface for users to explore, enroll in, and track progress for online courses.
 The platform features a light pink color scheme, a modern design with hover animations, and a user-friendly experience, developed using React and embedded Tailwind CSS.